 The IPX rating determines your devices resistance level to both dust and water - the higher the number the better the resistance level.
 IPX5 and higher generally offers comprehensive protection from minor splashes and debris.

 However if you wish for a more robust option, go for IPX7 since it is more suited to withstand the perils of the elements.
-Playback in the rain, grooving in the shower or rocking out at a pool party are all best enjoyed on a submersible Bluetooth speaker with an IPX7 rating, such as the Noise Vibe.
+Playback in the rain, grooving in the shower or rocking out at a pool party are all best enjoyed on a submersible BT speaker with an IPX7 rating, such as the Noise Vibe.

 An increasing number of smart wearables in our lives leave us with plenty of battery vows.
 Adding another device with an unremarkable battery that requires perpetually charging isn’t going to improve this misery.